morlov/deep-reinforcement-learning/p2_continuous-control/README.md

 Run the notebook Continuous_Control.ipyng throughout to train and test agents.

 This notebook contains:
-- PPOAgent - a class implementing Deep Q-network algorithm
+- PPOAgent - a class implementing PPO algorithm
 - A bunch of hepler function to run environment and check performance

 You can aslo find saved policy network for PPO agent in: